agusrichard/ruby-workbook/rest-api-financial-management/README.md

 # Rest API Financial Management

 This is a learning project to build a RESTAPI financial management application.
-We'll start working on this next week.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+The idea of this application is a user can create a financial record.

+User:
+- username: string
+- password: string
+- fullname: string

+Record:
+- user: User
+- date: datetime
+- description: text
+- amount: integer
+- source: text